jadenashtonhoward/Fortress/README.md

 #### Remaining Tasks

+Change database to be in a file in database.py

 Display credentials (list and individual) in a more user friendly way in main.py

 Implement error checking for length inputs in main.py